ranyadshalom/seinfeld_laugh_corpus/README.rst

 ===================

 The Seinfeld Corpus is a humor annotated corpus of 96 Seinfeld episodes from seasons 4-9.
-You can read about the methods we used to generate it in the project's `paper`_.
+You can read about the methods we used to generate it along with some interesting statistics in the project's `paper`_ or in this `blog post`_ .

 The raw corpus can be found in the `corpus`_ directory of this repository.